hotwatermorning/Terra/README.md

 open ../build_debug/Debug/Terra.app
 ```

-Currently Terra can be build on macOS 10.13.4 & Xcode 9.3.1.
+Currently Terra can be built on macOS 10.13.4 & Xcode 9.3.1.

 ## License and dependencies.